ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 2. Why does a Python component size much bigger than a Rust component?
 3. Why did we have a `interfaced_adder.wit` which is different from `adder.wit`?

-Before we going into these, please read through the [Overview of WIT](https://component-model.bytecodealliance.org/design/wit.html) from WACMDoc, which is prerequisite for understanding the following sections.
+Before diving into these, please read through the [Overview of WIT](https://component-model.bytecodealliance.org/design/wit.html) from WACMDoc, which is prerequisite for understanding the following sections.

 ![later](2000yrs.jpg)